-Chintimini Wildlife Center: Living With Wildlife Every year as animals move around looking for food, shelter, and places to nest and have their babies, the potential for nuisance wildlife situations arises.
+Chintimini Wildlife Center "Human-Wildlife Conflicts": Every year as animals move around looking for food, shelter, and places to nest and have their babies, the potential for nuisance wildlife situations arises.
 While most people are thrilled to see wildlife, not everyone relishes the idea of sharing their property with them.
 This web page has a great list of simple actions you can take to reduce conflict and live more easily with your resident wildlife.

 Disclaimer: The information above is provided for educational purposes only.
 We encourage you to do your own research on specific methods that will work best for you and your property.
-Any beliefs and/or opinions stated by the resources listed above do not necessarily reflect the beliefs and/or opinions of AWPP committee members, Benton County, or their affiliate organizations.
+Any beliefs and/or opinions stated by the resources listed above do not necessarily reflect the belief and/or opinion of Benton County, or its affiliate organizations.